rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 ## 4.205.5 Date of publication supplied from reference sources

 <a name="4.205.5.1">4.205.5.1</a> If the date of publication does not appear on the manifestation but is known, supply it in square brackets from any source, preferably a reliable bibliography or reference work.
-Give the source of the supplied date and any needed explanation in a [note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.8.6](/DCRMR/ppdm/Note-on-publication-statement/#4.206.8.6)).
+Give the source of the supplied date and any needed explanation in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.8.6](/DCRMR/ppdm/Note-on-publication-statement/#4.206.8.6)).

 >Example:
 >Date of publication: <CITE>[1864]</CITE>